-But to predict... and even to predestine someone for pregnancy is not that simple, not for mathematicians, neither for fortune-tellers.
-Not for less, criticism about the "Plataforma Tecnológica de Intervención Social" started to arise.
-Some called the system a lie, an intelligence that does not think, a hallucination, and a risk for poor women's and children's sensitive data.
-19 A very complete technical analysis about its failures was published by the Laboratorio de Inteligencia Artificial Aplicada (LIAA, 2018) from the University of Buenos Aires.
-According to LIAA, which analyzed the methodology posted on GitHub by Microsoft engineer, 20 the results were falsely oversized due to statistical errors in the methodology; the database is biased; it does not take into account the sensitivities of reporting unwanted pregnancy, and therefore data collected is inadequate to make any future prediction and it is likely to include pregnancies from a particular sector of society them others, stigmatizing the poor.
-According to Luciana Ferrer, a researcher from LIAA:
+But to predict and even to predestine someone for pregnancy is not that simple, not for mathematicians, neither for fortune-tellers.
+Criticism about the "Plataforma Tecnológica de Intervención Social" started to arise.
+Some called the system a lie, an intelligence that does not think, a hallucination and a risk for poor women's and children's sensitive data.
+A very complete technical analysis about its failures was published by the Laboratorio de Inteligencia Artificial Aplicada from the University of Buenos Aires.
+According to